 The story of Kitty Genovese has been told and retold in numerous psychology textbooks.
 The standard version is that there were 38 witnesses to the crime, that all of them watched (or listened) for an extended period of time, and that none of them did anything to help.
-However, recent scholarship suggests that the standard story is inaccurate in many ways (Manning, Levine, & Collins, 2007).
-For example, only six eyewitnesses testified at the trial, none of them was aware that they were witnessing a lethal assault, and there have been several reports of witnesses calling the police or even coming to the aid of Kitty Genovese.
-Although the standard story inspired a long line of research on the bystander effect and the diffusion of responsibility, it may also have directed researchers' and students' attention away from other equally interesting and important issues in the psychology of helping-including the conditions in which people do in fact respond collectively to emergency situations.
+However, recent scholarship suggests that the standard story is inaccurate in many ways (Manning, Levine, & Collins, 2007)3.
+For example, only six eyewitnesses testified at the trial, none of them was aware that he or she was witnessing a lethal assault, and there have been several reports of witnesses calling the police or even coming to the aid of Kitty Genovese.
+Although the standard story inspired a long line of research on the bystander effect and the